-Figure 3: Renewable Energy Generating Facility connection to the Low Voltage Distribution Network.
+Figure 3: Generation facility connection to the Low Voltage Distribution Network.

-Figure 3 depicts a single line diagram of a simple connection between the Customer-generator's local load, renewable energy generating facility and the Supplier's distribution network.
+Figure 3 depicts a single line diagram of a simple connection between the Customer-generator's local load, generation facility and the Supplier's distribution network.

 The manually operated disconnection switch or main switch inverter supply (7.2 Annex B) must be visible and must have a locking system or device that allows the Utility personnel to work on the system safely.
 The disconnect-switch's locking device shall include a warning sign that informs of the personnel working.